-In terms of outcomes for children in Care, who we recruit as Foster Carers is at least as important as the training, support and supervision we provide to Foster Carers once they are approved.
-This makes the recruitment and assessment processes crucial to Orange Grove Fostercare.
-Prospective Foster Carers have the right to be treated with dignity and respect; and young people have the right to assume that Orange Grove Fostercare is committed to the recruitment and approval of carers who are able to provide a high standard of Care.
+In terms of outcomes for children in Care, who we recruit as Foster Parents is at least as important as the training, support and supervision we provide to Foster Parents once they are approved.
+This makes the recruitment and assessment processes crucial to Orange Grove Foster Care.
+Prospective Foster Parents have the right to be treated with dignity and respect; and young people have the right to assume that Orange Grove Foster Care is committed to the recruitment and approval of foster parents who are able to provide a high standard of Care.

 Orange Grove continuously review management information relating to referrals of children and revises its recruitment strategy to meet the needs of those referrals.
-The recruitment strategy will take account of the age, ethnicity, disability, location and other patterns of needs (e.g. asylum-seeking children, parent and child placements) that emerge through this analysis.
+The recruitment strategy will take account of the age, ethnicity, disability, location and other patterns of needs (e.g. asylum seeking children, parent and child) that emerge through this analysis.
 This strategy informs future recruitment activities.

-Initial Enquiry - All prospective Foster Carers who make an enquiry are subject to rigorous assessment and vetting procedures.
-When there is an enquiry from a potential Foster Carer, the Agency undertakes telephone contact where information gathering is completed.
-If the enquirer meets the initial set of criteria an information pack is sent to them to provide details about the work of the Agency and the role of a Foster Carer.
+Initial Enquiry - All prospective Foster Parents who make an enquiry are subject to rigorous assessment and vetting procedures.
+When there is an enquiry from a potential Foster Parent, the agency undertakes telephone contact where information gathering is completed.
+If the enquirer meets the initial set of criteria an information pack is sent to them to provide details about the work of the agency and the role of a Foster Parent.

-Telephone Discussion - Telephone contact will be made with the prospective Foster Carer to book an initial visit.
+Telephone Discussion - Telephone contact will be made with the prospective Foster Parent to book an initial visit.

-Initial Visits - An initial visit takes place in the home of the prospective Foster Carer(s).
-The initial visit will be booked following the telephone call to the prospective Foster Carer.
+Initial Visits - An initial visit takes place in the home of the prospective Foster Parent(s).
+The initial visit will be booked following the telephone call to the prospective Foster Parent.
 If the Initial Visit is successful and both parties wish to proceed, the relevant documentation is discussed and an application form is then completed.

-Application Paperwork - The prospective Foster Carer(s) must complete an application form, giving detailed information about themselves and their family and consent to Orange Grove undertaking further checks and enquiries to determine their suitability to foster.
+Application Paperwork - The prospective Foster Parent(s) must complete an application form, giving detailed information about themselves and their family and consent to Orange Grove undertaking further checks and enquiries to determine their suitability to foster.
 These include: